PittayutSothanakul/PressArrowGame/README.md

 # Pa5 PressArrowGame
 by  Pittayut Sithanakul 5910546678 and Patiphan Srisook    5910546422

+## Vision of the Program:
+PressArrowGame is the game that provide user to press up down left right key correctly following by Arrow in the Game to keep the scores as much.

 ## How to play

 1.)fill the name and click Enter.